Matheusqz/aws-certified-solutions-architect-associate/04-Databases.md

 #### Eventual Consistent Reads

 Consistency across all copies of data is usually reached within a second.
-Repeatin
+Repeating a read after a short time should return the update date (best read performance).

 #### Strong Consistent Reads

+A strongly consistent read returns a result that reflects all writes that received a successful response prior to the read.

 ## Redshitf